imflib/PrimoContentFeeds/README.md

 # PrimoContentFeeds
-Script to automate creation of HTML output from Primo Search API
+Script to automate creation of book lists in HTML from Primo Search API

+Developed for a hosted instance of Primo (not Primo VE)